 As travelers we go from place to place, country hopping, and country counting in some cases.
 Have you ever thought about who named the places we visit and how those names came to be?
 We agree on what these destinations are called because other people “agreed” on naming them as such.
 However, social constructs can be changed and this is especially true for country names.
 Many of the country names we refer to are often due to colonialism.
 For example, in the U.S., we are on Indigenous land and while many Indigenous people were murdered and displaced, the names remain.
 This is why knowing about the history of your destinations is important to understanding how a country functions today.

 Social media influencers are architects of social constructs

 Social media is the source of all kinds of information nowadays and where to travel is a must-asked question.
 Instagram is the destination to find out which places are cool to visit and see as you explore.
-Instagram travel influencers in particular play a huge role in socially constructing how you envision a destination.
+Instagram travel influencers have immense travel privilege.
+They play a huge role in socially constructing how you envision a destination and what you want to do.
 With tools such as filters and presets, the line of what’s real vs. what’s not often gets blurred for success on the ‘gram.
 With social media, we have to think if images online depict reality.
 The hard part is that sometimes, in order to find out, you have to go, experience, and see for yourself.
 Or you can just live in the fantasy depiction of a destination.
 Your choice.